estokes/FLenser/README.md

 NuGet Packages are avaliable.
 There is a package for the core FLenser.Core, as well as a package for each database provider, e.g. FLenser.PostgreSQL.

+## Recent Changes

+1.4
+* Lenses may now be used as parameters, which for one greatly simplifies large update statements, and also opens up many structured query possibilities.
+* prefix, and map keys of virtual fields are now string lists, each element representing a token that will be separated by the nesting separator internally.
+This simplifies both the internal and external handling of nesting.

 ## Example with SQLite

     open System